-Miami, Fla. - The Florida Department of Health in Miami-Dade County (DOH-Miami-Dade) observes Revive Awareness Day on Thursday, June 6, 2024, and reminds residents that naloxone (Narcan) is a medication that can reverse the effects of an opioid overdose.
-Floridians can find naloxone for their community through ISsaecEl.com or by calling DOH-Miami-Dade at 305-324-2400.
+Miami, Fla. - The Florida Department of Health in Miami-Dade County (DOH-Miami-Dade) observes Revive Awareness Day on Friday, June 6, 2025, and reminds residents that naloxone (Narcan) is a medication that can reverse the effects of an opioid overdose.
+Floridians can find naloxone for their community by calling DOH-Miami-Dade at 305-324-2400.